 The Cost Includes:

-- First aid kits for guide and porters
+- First aid and medical for guide and porter.

 The Cost Excludes: